 lost after reconnection).

-You can copy the .frm
+You can copy the .frm,

-, and .MYD
+.MYI, and .MYD files

-tables between different
+for MyISAM tables between different

 architectures that support the same floating-point format.